mesonbuild/meson-python/docs/reference/environment-variables.rst

    possible for ``meson-python`` to detect this, and it will not set the Python wheel platform tag accordingly.

+.. envvar:: MESON

+   Specifies the ``meson`` executable or script to use.
+It overrides ``tool.meson-python.meson``.
+See :ref:`reference-pyproject-settings` for more details.

 .. envvar:: MESONPY_EDITABLE_VERBOSE

    Setting this environment variable to any value enables directing to the